 Read more reviews under the ‘about the Lillipad’ tab above and please feel free to send any other anecdotal or scientific evidence for the benefits of the squat position and we will post them to be shared on this website.

-The effective removal of excrement from the colon is vital, failure to do so can cause constipation which may increase the risk of colon cancer.
+The effective removal of excrement from the colon is vital, failure to do so can cause constipation which may increase the risk of diverticulitis.

 Optimum birthing position

 During birth the squatting position gives a greater increase of pressure in the pelvic cavity with minimal muscular effort.
 The birth canal will open 20—30% more in a squat than in any other position.
 Squatting will prevent haemorrhoids which often plague pregnant women.
 Squatting each day on the Lillipad will help prepare the body for this excellent birthing position.

 Squatting is a difficult position to adopt straight away, be patient and give yourself a couple of weeks to get used to squatting.
 The muscles we use to defecate are exercised by getting down into, and up out of, the squat position.
 Squatting is an excellent exercise for strengthening knees and thighs.
 Not only will your balance improve, you will also give your spine a beneficial stretch.

 You can squat on the rim of a toilet, but be careful and check for cracks and sturdiness first.
 The squatting platform offered in the plans and the Lillipad are safer options, they also promote the healthy concept of squatting to others.
 You can promote squatting by informing your friends on social media or linking to this website.